php-dev-br/laravel-doc-pt-br/eloquent-relationships.md

     $phone = User::find(1)->phone;

-Eloquent determines the foreign key of the relationship based on the model name.
+Eloquent assumes the foreign key of the relationship based on the model name.
 In this case, the `Phone` model is automatically assumed to have a `user_id` foreign key.
 If you wish to override this convention, you may pass a second argument to the `hasOne` method:

     return $this->hasOne('App\Phone', 'foreign_key');